-From 6th April 2011 approx. 750,000 people are going to find themselves thrown into the higher rate tax band.
+From 6th April 2011 approx. 750,000 people are found themselves thrown into the higher rate tax band.
 Find out whether you're one of them & what you can do about it.

 The amount you can earn before you start paying 40% tax fell on the 6th April, 2011.
 From that date anyone that earned over £42,476 found themselves in the higher rate tax band.

-This is because personal allowance (the amount you can earn before tax) is increasing by £1,000 to £7,475 for anyone under the age of 65.
-However, to stop higher income households benefiting, the taxable income threshold for higher rate tax is being lowered at the same time.
+This is because personal allowance (the amount you can earn before tax) increased by £1,000 to £7,475 for anyone under the age of 65.
+However, to stop higher income households benefiting, the taxable income threshold for higher rate tax was lowered at the same time.

-Consequently, more people are going to find themselves paying more tax, even if they don't actually earn anymore.
+Consequently, more people found themselves paying more tax, even if they don't actually earn anymore.

-There are a number of ways you can lower your taxable earnings so that you either keep your taxable income under the new £35,001 limit (this is the equivalent to a gross salary of £42,476) but you need to move quickly.
+There are a number of ways you can lower your taxable earnings so that you either keep your taxable income under the limit.

 Here are your options: